moorepants/dissertation/davisbicycle.rst

    experimentally shows that the steering angle magnitudes are much larger than other rider body movements.

-.. [#] a sum of sines would be ideal, see [Lange2011]_ for some ideas on other types of inputs.
-It has been shown that a sum of sines signal is not detectable by humans (ask Ron for this citation).

 .. [#] It slipped my mind to add a step up gear for the roll angle measurement, leaving the output voltage range small with respect to the roll angle range.
    Ideally, the potentiometer should rotate its full rotation for a desired roll angle range.

+.. [#] A sum of sines would be ideal, see [Lange2011]_ for some ideas on other types of inputs.
+It has been shown that a sum of sines signal is not detectable by humans (ask Ron for this citation).

+   .. todo:: ask Ron about the sum of sines citation

 .. [#] The elasticity of the steer column may also be a factor.